The 411 on Denison Admission Interviews

 We encourage you to consider one of our interview options below:

-On-campus Interview: If you’re planning to visit campus, you may consider interviewing while you are on “The Hill.”
-Currently, on-campus interviews are available to Saturday visitors during the academic year—register for an on-campus interview.
+If you’re planning to visit the campus, you may consider interviewing while you are on “The Hill.”

-Virtual Interview: As we have all grown accustomed to more virtual human interaction as of late, you may prefer to schedule a virtual interview with an Admission Counselor or Senior Docent.
+As we have all grown accustomed to more virtual human interaction as of late, you may prefer to schedule a virtual interview with an admission representative.

-Alumni Interview: Another popular option—which provides a different perspective—is to virtually interview with an Alumni Admission Ambassador.
-To request an interview, please complete the alumni interview request form.
+Another popular option—which provides a different perspective—is to interview with an Alumni Admission Ambassador.

 Enjoy the conversation!